lmc-eu/spirit-design-system/packages/web-react/src/components/Navigation/README.md

 <Navigation aria-label="Main Navigation">{/* Navigation items go here */}</Navigation>;
 ```

-It centres its children vertically, and if the children do not include `NavigationLink` components,
+It centres its children vertically, and if the children do not include `NavigationAction` components,
 it will apply a gap between them.

-ℹ️ Don't forget to add the `aria-label` attribute to the `Navigation` component for correct accessible state.
+ℹ️ Don't forget to add the `aria-label` attribute to the `Navigation` component for correct accessible title.

 ### API